Slvr-one/bookmaker/README.md

 This is a custom app I build from scratch in golang, while self learning the inner working of this amaizing coding experience of a language.

-This app was designed as a simple web server for some minimal bookmaking, aka gambling.
+This app was designed as a simple web server for some minimal bookmaking, aka gambling by defining several endpoints to handle HTTP requests.
+The program defines several structs to represent data, including Horse, Record, Person, and Bet.
 It allows investors to participate in various events.
 The app is connected to a MongoDB database for persistancy between events.
-Built with Go, utilining MongoDB, Nginx, Docker & Compose.
+Built with Go, utilizing MongoDB, Nginx, Docker & Compose.

-(comparison of popular REST API frameworks for Go development:

-Gin - A lightweight framework with fast performance and easy-to-use routing capabilities.
-It also has a built-in middleware system for handling common tasks like logging and error handling.

-Echo - A high-performance framework with a simple and intuitive API.
-It has features like middleware, routing, and error handling built-in, making it easy to build robust APIs quickly.

-Chi - A lightweight and fast framework that offers a lot of flexibility in terms of routing and middleware.
-It also has a built-in logger and support for HTTP/2.

-Beego - A full-featured framework with built-in support for ORM, caching, and session management.
-It also has a built-in admin panel for managing your application.

-Gorilla - A toolkit for building web applications, including a router, middleware, and a set of handlers for common tasks like authentication and CSRF protection.
-It's not a full-fledged framework, but it's highly flexible and can be used to build custom solutions.

-Ultimately, the choice of framework comes down to personal preference and the specific needs of your project.
-Each of these frameworks has its own strengths and weaknesses, so it's important to evaluate them based on your project requirements and development style.)

 ## Breakdown:
 This app is part of my Portfolio project, which includes